2020 United States presidential election in Arkansas

 Trump won landslide margins across the state, including in many of the state's metropolitan areas and suburbs.
-Trump once again carried Woodruff County, formerly a Democratic stronghold, thus marking the first time since its founding that a Democratic was elected president without carrying the county.
+Trump once again carried Woodruff County, formerly a Democratic stronghold, thus marking the first time since its founding that a Democrat was elected president without carrying the county.
 Biden's strength was mostly isolated to Pulaski County, home to the state capital and largest city of Little Rock, and Jefferson County, home to Pine Bluff.
 He also won six rural, predominantly African-American counties on the eastern border along the Mississippi River.
-All but seven counties in the state swung heavily to the right, with the exceptions being Pulaski County and two other counties in the Little Rock metropolitan area; Sebastian County, home to Fort Smith; and three counties in the northwest encompassing and surrounding the college town of Fayetteville, where the University of Arkansas is located.
+All but seven counties in the state swung heavily to the right, the exceptions being Pulaski County and one other county in the Little Rock metropolitan area; Sebastian County, home to Fort Smith; and three counties in the northwest encompassing and surrounding the college town of Fayetteville, where the University of Arkansas is located.
 Notably, Biden lost Washington County, where Fayetteville is, by only 3.9 percentage points, the closest any Democrat has come to winning it since Clinton did so in 1996.
 Arkansas voted 32.07% more Republican than the national average in 2020.